icinganalysis/icinganalysis.github.io/content/ads4.md

 >The ice shapes shown are based upon maintaining angle of attack (as well as other parameters) constant throughout the icing encounter.
-This is a reasonable assumptton for current turbine aircraft which have a large power reserve at the lower speeds where icing is most likely to occur.
+This is a reasonable assumption for current turbine aircraft which have a large power reserve at the lower speeds where icing is most likely to occur.
 Aircraft powered
 by piston engines may not have adequate power to maintain airspeed as drag